gardenof/dailyReps/src/DailyReps.md

 Name Validators
 Must start with same letter as BirthMonth
-Must be 2 words if age is over 18
+Name Must be 2 words if age is over 18